ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 #### **Interactive visual states**

 Consult the [design document](https://xd.adobe.com/view/5b476816-dad1-4671-b20a-efe796631c72-0e14/) for details on the column divider appearance states, as well as the cursor appearance while hovering over a divider.

-If a user hovers over a column that is not resizable, no dividers will be shown.
+If a divider can never be dragged because only non-resizable columns exist to that column's left or right, the divider will be hidden.
+It is possible, however, for a column that is not resizable to have visible dividers if the column divider can be moved in a way such that other columns are resized.

 #### **Mobile considerations**